Creator: Dashiell Hammett

 - Town with a Dark Secret: "Nightmare Town" seems like a weird town where people act strange, there seem to be more houses than people, and the guy running the town is openly threatened by his son.
 The secret is that it's run by, and for, murderers and thieves, and the protagonist happens to get there a few days before the place is burned down for the insurance money.
 It's one of the few examples where the secret isn't supernatural, and yet still manages to be just as nightmarish.
 Only a handful of people don't know the secret.

 - Twilight of the Old West/New Old West: "The Man Who Killed Dan Odams" is a Hammett short story that carries the conventions of The Western into the Twentieth Century.
 "Nightmare Town" and "Red Harvest" both have Western aspects, and the latter inspired the outright Western film A Fistful of Dollars.
+The Continental Op story "Corkscrew" is also a good example.

 - Write What You Know: Before taking up writing, Hammett had been an agent for the Pinkerton Detective Agency.